sjdv1982/seamless/wip/slash/readme.txt

 @cell_array foo bar:
 Declare a cell array "foo" of length "bar".
 Only slash-0, in slash-1 all cell arrays are in loops.

+@var foo:
+Declare a variable "foo" that will be assigned to in the script.
+(using @read)
+Only slash-0, in slash-1 it is inferred from code.

+@var_list foo:
+Declare a variable list "foo" that will be assigned to in the script.
+(using @lines, @fields)
+Only slash-0, in slash-1 it is inferred from code.

 @intern foo:
 Declare a cell "foo" that will be assigned to in the script.